palvarezc/b-decay-unbinned-machine-fit/README.md

 performance, address the fact that some of those  functions take a flat coefficient list but others take amplitudes (the  3 `decay_rate_angle_integrated*()` functions are a good example of this inconsistency as can be seen in `plot_frac_s.py`)
-* Change [q_test_statistic.py](./bin/q_test_statistic.py) to output a CSV file instead of a txt file that contains all S-wave coefficients and nlls as well as the Q statistics
 * Combine plotters into single script